 Research thoroughly and don’t scrimp on the price too much, this equipment does not decrease in value very rapidly so you can always sell it again in a couple of years.

 Travelling as a couple is brilliant fun until you want to listen to your music or watch your movie and your partner is demanding one of your headphones.
 Earphone splitters cost a few buttons and are a brilliant way to speed the time up a bit by chilling together without sacrificing half your hearing.

 Another one of my favourite travel techs is the good old Bluetooth headphones.
 These give you the ability to chill to your music or watch a movie without getting tangled up in your headphones every time you have to stand up to let someone past you.
-My current headphones are the TREBLAB J1, purchased from Amazon for a very reasonable price.
+If you want wireless headphones with a strap around the back of your head then the TREBLAB J1, are a very reasonable price.
 As well as being lightweight and durable, they offer excellent sound quality and come with a very neat carry case to protect them.

 Now I know some of you might have just shuddered at the thought of paying through the nose for Spotify while backpacking (that’s precious beer money!), but a handy little loophole that Spotify provides you with can help cut the cost of it massively.
 Gemma and I tend to share our Spotify account by downloading all the music we want to listen to and going into airplane mode if the other person wants to use it.
 Do this with a couple of friends or family and pay a fraction of the total cost!

 While I was in France this was a life saver for music as I had no internet to stream it live.
 I simply downloaded in the nearest wifi spot and then used it offline for hours and hours.
 If you are a big music fan you should definitely consider using Spotify.